zdravkov/kendo-docs/getting-started/accessibility/supporting-rtl-languages.md

 Once this class is applied my entire application, including all Kendo UI widgets, will have RTL support, includes setting the `direction:rtl` CSS style and adjusting widget layout and behavior accordingly.

-## Applying RTL Styles with Script
+## Apply RTL Styles with Script

 Of course, unless you're building an app that exclusively uses RTL languages, this feature is no doubt something that you'd want to apply based on external input, like a language selection or information from the User Agent of a given visitor.
 In that case, you can apply the k-rtl class at runtime using the jQuery `addClass` method.

 Let's assume, for the sake of argument, that I'd like to allow the user to trigger RTL support by selecting a language from a dropdown or by clicking a button.
 First, I'll add a button to my page: